Multiple Sclerosis: Top Questions to Ask Your Doctor

 Occupational therapy may be needed if you lose your ability to do certain daily tasks such as eating, dressing, writing or bathing.
 Speech therapy may be helpful if you have difficulties with speaking or swallowing.

-Researchers are getting closer to identifying the cellular and molecular processes responsible for MS.
+Researchers are getting closer to identifying the cellular and molecular processes responsible for multiple sclerosis (MS).

 The recent discovery of additional genetic variants (genes) involved in MS will help to pinpoint specific biological targets for new drug treatment discoveries.

 There is still no cure for MS, but great advances are being made for future drug therapies every day.
-Current medications can reduce the number of relapses and delay MS progression to a degree, and advancement in research leading to a cure is promising.
+Current medications can reduce the number of relapses and delay MS progression, and advancement in research that can lead to a cure is promising.